-Enable/Disable CPU Repeat Gard

-CPU repeat gard automatically deconfigures a CPU during a system boot if a processor has failed BIST POST, caused a machine check or check stop, or has reached a threshold of recoverable errors.
+Enable/Disable CPU Repeat Gard: CPU repeat gard will automatically deconfigure a CPU during a system boot if a processor has failed BIST (power-on self test), caused a machine check or check stop, or has reached a threshold of recoverable errors.
 The processor will remain deconfigured until repeat gard is disabled or the processor is replaced.

-Repeat gard is enabled by default.
+The default is enabled.

-For more information, see "Configuring and Deconfiguring Processors or Memory" on page 55.
+For more information, see "Configuring and Deconfiguring Processors or Memory" on page 69.

-Enable/Disable Dynamic Processor Sparing

-This option is part of the Capacity Upgrade on Demand (CUoD) function.
-Dynamic Processor Sparing is the capability of the system to deconfigure a failing (or potentially failing) processor and then configure a replacement processor from the unlicensed CUoD processor pool.
+Enable/Disable Processor Hot Sparing: This option is part of the Capacity Upgrade on Demand function.
+Processor hot sparing is the capability of the system to deconfigure a failing (or potentially failing) processor and then configure a replacement processor from the unlicensed CUoD processor pool.

-If the system is running logical partitions, the hot sparing operation takes place while the system is running.
-If the system is booted in a full system partition, the system must be rebooted for the processor sparing operation to take place.
+If the system is running logical partitions, the hot sparing operation takes place with the system running.
+If the system is booted in a full system partition, the system must be rebooted for the processor hot sparing operation to take place.